kishoredb/kishoredb-research/diagrams/repo-map-detailed.md

 This map is intended for reviewers who want a deeper understanding of the internal structure and documentation layout of the portfolio.

-# Repository Architecture Map — Full Detail (Vertical)

-This diagram expands the high-level architecture map into all major folders and files, including deep dives, diagrams, reproducibility artifacts, metadata files, and supporting documents.

 ```mermaid
 flowchart LR